-According to Rolling Stone Trump, speaking over the weekend at the Moms For Liberty conference in Philadelphia, made clear that if he becomes president again, he’s not done appointing conservative justices.
+According to Rolling Stone Trump, speaking back in the summer at the Moms For Liberty conference in Philadelphia, made clear that if he becomes president again, he’s not done appointing conservative justices.

 Would Donald Trump ‘Pack’ The Supreme Court?

 “Many presidents never get the opportunity to appoint a Supreme Court justice.
 I had three.
-They are gold,” Trump said in his speech, per Rolling Stone.
+They are gold,” Trump said in his speech, per Rolling Stone, back in the summer.
 “Maybe we’ll get three or four more.
 Can you imagine?..
 Let’s have seven or eight or maybe even nine.”